quinn-dolan/quinn-dolan/README.md

 ## ☕️ Beyond Data

-When I'm not wrangling data, you'll find me on a long bike ride or hunting down a great cup of coffee.
+When I'm not wrangling data, you'll find me on a long bike ride or brewing a tasty cup of coffee.

 Feel free to explore my projects or reach out -- always happy to connect!